Find out more about each of our fantastic ambassadors below.

 Jane Raca is a former lawyer who wrote a book called Standing Up for James which was published in 2012.

-It is an incredible honest and powerful description of one family's experience of bringing up a severely disabled child and the state's failure to support her family properly in the years following his birth.
+It is an incredibly honest and powerful description of one family's experience of bringing up a severely disabled child and the state's failure to support her family properly in the years following his birth.
 The book was features in several national papers.

 Jane started supporting Mencap's work following publication, speaking out at events, writing blogs and supporting parliamentary campaigns about providing appropriate timely support for people with a learning disability and their families.